kevinyokutran/ListerFile/README.md

 ![FileLister Picture](https://github.com/joshvocal/FileLister/blob/master/example.png)

- FileLister provides a text interface display of all files of a directory and writes those files onto a text file.
-The user must enter a source path, a directory to search in, and a target path, where they want to write the files to, from the command line.
-The user may enter file extensions to filter certain files after the source path and target path are specified.
+ FileLister provides a text interface display of all files in a directory and writes the results into a text file.
+The user must enter a source path (the directory to search) and target path (where to write the output file) from the command line.
+The user may enter file extensions to filter certain files after the source and target paths are specified.
 If there are no file extensions entered, FileLister will display all files in the directory.
-If there are not enough command arguments entered, FileLister will display an error message to the user and exit.
+If not enough command arguments are entered, FileLister will display an error message to the user and exit.

 ## Run